Skip to content

 "A good blade's worth more than any fire-spitter.
 A gun's only as strong as its powder and steel, but a sword or an axe?
 Aye, that's as strong as the arm that swings it—and there's no arm stronger than a dwarf!"

-Gun weapons, shortened as guns and often referred to as firearms, are unique mid-range to long-range weapons that use a special explosive charge known as 'cordite' to propel projectiles known as "bullets" over long distances.
+Gun weapons, shortened as guns and often referred to as firearms, are unique mid-range to long-range weapons that use a special explosive charge known as 'Cordite' to propel projectiles known as "bullets" over long distances.
 These weapons were brought over by the Londoners and are used exclusively by their people.

 Firearm Proficiency